 Change orders are widely used in project management when an original work agreement between a buyer and seller is modified in scope.
-A change order documents amendments to the original contract such as additional work, substitutions, adjustments to work, or any variation to the agreement.
+A change order documents makes an amendment to the original contract for additional work, substitutions, adjustments to work, or any other variation to the original agreement.

-In residential construction, change orders are used by builders and their clients to add, omit, or adjust work outlined in a construction contract.
-Change orders help builders + remodelers keep a paper trail of all adjustments to the building project’s scope, schedule, and cost.
+In residential construction, change orders are used by contractors to add, omit, or adjust work outlined in a construction contract.
+Change orders help home builders and remodelers keep a paper trail of all adjustments to the building project’s scope, schedule, and cost.
 Having this documentation is essential when building companies start billing clients.